-The Firebird (n. female Phoenix, the bird that rises from the ashes) is a pioneering new initiative of RAHI Foundation that trains women survivors of incest/CSA to be advocates for the cause.
-This is the first time in the history of CSA work in India that a program has been specifically designed and tailored to equip CSA survivors to become ambassadors for the cause.
+The Firebird (n. female of the Phoenix, the bird that rises from the ashes) is an initiative of RAHI Foundation that trains women survivors of incest/child sexual abuse (CSA) to be advocates for the cause.

-The Firebird is a unique combination of training, healing and advocacy and is born out of RAHI’s work with survivors over the last 15 years.
-It is based on our understanding of the recovery needs of survivors and is founded on the principle and our belief that social action is a powerful and meaningful way for survivors to transform their trauma.
+A unique combination of training, healing and advocacy, this programme is born out of RAHI’s work with survivors over the last 20 years.
+It is based on our understanding of the recovery needs of survivors and is founded on the principle that social action is a powerful and meaningful way for survivors to transform their trauma.

 The Firebird has four phases: healing through group work, information and knowledge building, training and survivor social action.